-Sometimes, researchers calculate survival statistics to include all people with a specific cancer type.
-The stage of cancer doesn’t matter.
+Sometimes, this includes all people with a specific cancer type.
 Researchers call this an overall rate.

-Example: The 5-year relative survival rate for women with cervical cancer is about 68%.
-This means that about 68 out of every 100 women with cervical cancer will be alive 5 years after diagnosis.
+Example: The 5-year relative survival rate for women with cervical cancer is about 67%.
+This means that about 67 out of every 100 women with cervical cancer will be alive 5 years after diagnosis.

 Example: The 5-year relative survival rate for early-stage cervical cancer is 92%.
 This means that 92 out of every 100 women with early-stage cervical cancer will be alive 5 years after diagnosis.

-Disease-free survival (DFS) statistics and progression-free survival (PFS) statistics are more specific survival statistics.
+Disease-free survival (DFS) statistics and progression-free survival (PFS) statistics are more specific.
 Doctors often use them to evaluate cancer treatments.

 The concept of “cure”

-Doctors generally consider cancer cured after they treat the disease and it doesn’t return.
-The concept of “cure” is hard to apply to cancer.
-Sometimes undetected cancer cells can remain in the body after treatment.
-The cells can cause the cancer to return later.
+The word "cure" does not apply perfectly to cancer.
+Sometimes undetected cancer cells are still in the body after treatment.
+These cells can cause the cancer to come back later.
 Doctors call this a recurrence or relapse.
-The medical community considers many cancers “cured” when doctors can’t detect cancer 5 years after diagnosis.
-However, recurrence after 5 years is still possible.